IntersectMBO/plutus/doc/docusaurus/docs/working-with-scripts/ledger-language-version.md

 A Plutus V1/V2 spending script receives three arguments corresponding to datum, redeemer and script context.
 All arguments are encoded as `BuiltinData`.
-Thus in Plutux Tx, a spending script has the following type:
+Thus in Plutus Tx, a spending script has the following type:

 ```haskell
 BuiltinData -> BuiltinData -> BuiltinData -> any